Cross-platform C SDK logo

 dbind_write ()

-Write the content of an object of registered type in a write stream.
+Writes the contents of a registered type object to a write stream.

 void